-Although string lights have many uses throughout the year, many people keep dedicated sets in storage to use exclusively at Christmas to adorn their Christmas tree, illuminate their home, and create lighted nativity scenes.
-For some reason known only to the Christmas angels — and perhaps the light manufacturers — string lights hate to be in storage and often refuse to work even though they were working when you put them in storage.
-Most of the time, the problem is caused by a single bulb, and depending on how the string is wired, that one bulb can make an entire section of bulbs or the whole string go out.
+Although string lights have many uses throughout the year, many people keep dedicated sets in storage to use exclusively during the holidays to adorn their tree or use as outdoor Christmas lights.
+For some reason known only to the Christmas angels — and perhaps the light manufacturers — string lights hate to be in storage and often refuse to work even though they were working when you put them there.
+Most of the time, the problem is caused by a single bulb, and depending on how the string of lights is wired, that one bulb can make an entire section of bulbs or the whole string go out.

 Video of the Day